 One of Pokémon’s grand traditions is Pokémon who are very difficult to train on account of their weakness, but evolve into very high-statted and powerful beasts.
 Magikarp is the classic example, practically unable to fight at all, with Feebas following very closely in the same mould.
 Larvesta and Noibat are better able to fend for themselves but take a very long time to evolve and are pretty pathetic until they do.
 It’s one of the most powerful expressions of Pokémon’s theme of nurturing leading to growth.
 Alola’s most traditional contribution to the list is really Cosmog, who is even worse than Magikarp until he suddenly isn’t, but we can also count the Turn Tail Pokémon, Wimpod, and its fearsome evolution Golisopod.

 I’m going to break with my usual format somewhat and begin by talking a little bit about Wimpod and Golisopod’s unique abilities and signature move, because they’re a pretty big part of the “presentation” of this dramatic evolution from a weak, pathetic silverfish-like creature into an alien-looking chitin-armoured behemoth.
 Wimpod’s unique ability is simply called Wimp Out, and it is very much what it says on the tin: when Wimpod’s HP is reduced below 50%, it… wimps out, fleeing from a wild battle or switching out.
-Wimp Out only triggers once; it doesn’t repeat if Wimpod is subsequently switched back in.
+Wimp Out only triggers once; it doesn’t repeat if Wimpod is subsequently switched back in and takes damage again (unless it’s been healed back over 50%).
 There are also a few forms of damage that won’t trigger it, including weather damage and self-inflicted confusion damage (burns and poison, on the other hand, do trigger Wimp Out).
 The point is, Wimpod is too pathetic to face real battle.
 Even the Pokédex calls it “astonishingly cowardly.”
 Naturally, one would expect that when Wimpod evolves, that useless ability will be replaced by something really devastating.
 The mighty Golisopod’s ability… is exactly the same.
 It gets rebranded as Emergency Exit, and the description now refers to the Pokémon “sensing danger,” so we now see Golisopod as behaving tactically, but Emergency Exit is mechanically identical to Wimp Out.
 Golisopod gets the high base stats we expect from a Magikarp-to-Gyarados evolution, but its ability is at most a change in perspective.
 Golisopod, unlike Wimpod, can fight – it just chooses not to, wherever possible.
 It has a fundamentally peaceful nature, and is rarely encountered in the wild because it normally spends its days meditating in seafloor caves.
 Of course, there’s also a line from the Ultra Sun Pokédex claiming that Golisopod “will do anything it takes to win,” which… is pretty clearly not true, but we’ll let that one slide as just generic Pokédex boilerplate.

 So, what manner of creature do we have to thank for this shy and reclusive killing machine?
 Golisopod’s English and Japanese names both make it clear that this is none other than the internet celebrity known as the giant isopod, genus Bathynomus.
 Isopods are an ancient order of crustaceans that predates the dinosaurs.
 Because their evolutionary origins are so remote, there’s a bit of debate about what their closest relatives are, but they probably include a variety of small marine shrimp-like creatures.
 The isopods themselves are a fairly diverse bunch and like Wimpod they can be found on land, in fresh water, or in the sea, although few of them can actually swim – the aquatic ones just sort of shuffle along the seafloor or riverbed.
 Woodlice (which in New Zealand we call slaters, though you may know them as pillbugs, roly-polies, or any number of other local names) are the members of the family you’re most likely to have met in person.
 All isopods have segmented bodies and seven pairs of limbs – I can only count four on Golisopod, but we’ll chalk that one up to artistic license; the segmented body is right, and the number of limbs is at least trying for “too many.”
 Wimpod’s elongated body, dramatic eyebrows and multi-pronged tail, as well as the silver-grey colour of both Pokémon, rather bring to mind the silverfish, which is actually an insect and not related to isopods at all, but they do look and behave a little bit like terrestrial isopods.
 Most isopods are very small – woodlice, which cap out at a few centimetres, are actually some of the larger ones.
 Even other marine isopods are mostly pretty tiny, and a lot of them are parasites on fish… but a few of them migrated to the cold, dark, high-pressure environments of the deep ocean.
 Like Golisopod, they adapted to the extreme conditions by growing to sizes undreamt of by their less intrepid cousins: 30 cm long is common for a giant isopod, and some species can grow even larger, with specimens of Bathynomus giganteus over 70 cm reported.